-In assignments where you are asked to implement functions or methods, you should read carefully if the function either needs to return a result, or if the function needs to print a result.
+In assignments where you are asked to implement functions (from series 05 onwards) or methods (from series 10 onwards), you should read carefully if the function either needs to return a result, or if the function needs to print a result.
 A return statement must be used to let the function return a result.
 The built-in function print must be used to let the function print a result to standard output (short: stdout).